cheesycod/mewld/README.md

 A cluster is a way to scale large discord bots by breaking them into seperate processes, each with a set of shards. ``mewld`` is an implementation of this system.

+## Terminology

+- Cluster - A single process with a set of shards in it
+- Cluster size - The amount of shards in a cluster
+- Embedding - Embedding ``mewld`` into a Go project for increased customizability

 ## How it works

 - Shard count is retrieved using ``Get Gateway Bot``.
 This is then used to create a ``ClusterMap`` assigning each cluster a set of shards based on ``per_cluster`` in config.yaml.
 These ``ClusterMap``'s are then used to make a ``InstanceList`` of ``Instance`` structs.